Maternity and Parental Leave and Paid Time Off for Pregnancy in California

 How Long Is Maternity Leave in California?

-You can take up to four months of pregnancy disability leave as long as you're disabled for that long, either before or after childbirth.
-Then you can take 12 weeks of baby-bonding leave under the California Family Rights Act (CFRA), for a total of almost seven months.
-We'll explain the pregnancy disability leave law and the baby-bonding leave law below.
+Under the PDL, you can take up to four months of pregnancy disability leave as long as you're disabled for that long, either before or after childbirth, or both.
+And you don't have to take your pregnancy disability leave all at once.
+The PDL law allows you to use this leave intermittently if you need to.

 The California Family Rights Act (CFRA) provides most employees in California with the right to take up to 12 weeks of unpaid leave from work to bond with a new child (or to recover from a serious health condition).
 This "baby-bonding leave" applies to male, female, transgender, and nonbinary parents and includes adoptive parents, foster parents, and same-sex parents.
+(Cal.
+Gov. Code § 12945.2 and 2 CCR § 11090).)

 • you have a new child (by birth, adoption, or foster care placement)